wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-connect-to-redis-using-memcache-protocol.md

 ![Enable the memcache object-cache.php plugin](./media/web-sites-connect-to-redis-using-memcache-protocol/14-enable-memcache-object-cache-plugin.png)

-## Verify the Memcache Object Cache plugin is functioning
+## Verifying the Memcache Object Cache plugin is functioning

 All of the steps to enable the Web Apps Memcache shim are now complete.
 The only thing left is to verify that the data is populating your Redis Cache instance.

 ### Enable the non-SSL port support in Azure Redis Cache

->[AZURE.NOTE] At the time of writing this article, the Redis CLI does not support SSL connectivity, thus the following steps are necessary.
+>[AZURE.NOTE] At the time of writing this document, the Redis CLI does not support SSL connectivity, thus the following steps are necessary.

-In the Azure Management Portal, browse to the Redis Cache instance that you created for this web app.
-Once the cache's blade is open, click the **Settings** icon.
+In the Azure Protal, browse to the Redis Cache instance that you created for this web app.
+Once the cache's blade is open, click on the **Settings** icon.

 ![Azure Redis Cache Settings Button](./media/web-sites-connect-to-redis-using-memcache-protocol/15-azure-redis-cache-settings-button.png)